Interstate 78 in New Jersey: Somerset and Union counties

 At Route 24, I-78 divides into local–express lanes, with three express and three local lanes eastbound and two express and three local lanes westbound.
 In this section of the highway, most access is via the local lanes, though the next exit for Route 124 includes a direct westbound onramp to the express lanes.
-Before Route 124, I-78 briefly runs east through Millburn in Essex County and Springfield Township again before entering Union Township at the interchange.
-Past Route 124, I-78 carries a 3-2-2-3–lane configuration and comes to partial interchanges with CR 630 and CR 633.
-The next interchange along the highway provides access to the Garden State Parkway along the border of Union Township and Hillside.
+Before Route 124, I-78 briefly runs east through Millburn, Essex County, and Springfield again before entering Union Township at the interchange.
+Past Route 124, I-78 carries a 3-2-2-3–lane configuration and comes to partial interchanges with Vauxhall Road (CR 630) and Burnet Avenue (CR 633).
+The next interchange along the highway provides access to the Garden State Parkway along the border of Union and Hillside.
 The road turns northeast again into Hillside, heading into more urbanized settings.
 In Hillside, I-78 passes under Conrail Shared Assets Operations' (CSAO) Irvington Industrial Track line and has an eastbound exit and westbound entrance to Winans Avenue.

 Essex and Hudson counties

 I-78 briefly passes through a corner of Irvington in Essex County before continuing into Newark.
-Upon entering Newark, the road has an interchange serving CR 602 and Wainwright Street.
+Upon entering Newark, the road has an interchange serving Lyons Avenue (CR 602) and Wainwright Street.
 Following this, the freeway passes near urban neighborhoods before coming to exit 56.
 This large semi-directional T interchange was originally meant to serve the unbuilt Route 75, which would have connected to I-280.
 The large flyover ramps constructed were converted to exit ramps to Irvine Turner Boulevard with full access to the local and express lanes.
-Past this, the roadway passes over CSAO's Lehigh Line (which also carries NJ Transit's Raritan Valley Line), Route 27, and Amtrak's Northeast Corridor.
-The final interchange on the free part of I-78 is the massive complex to the north of the Newark Liberty International Airport, called the Newark Airport Interchange, with ramps to and from US 1/9, US 22, Route 21, and many local roads.
+Past this, the roadway passes over CSAO's Lehigh Line (which also carries NJ Transit's Raritan Valley Line), Frelinghuysen Avenue (Route 27), and Amtrak's Northeast Corridor.
+The final interchange on the free part of I-78 is the massive complex to the north of Newark Airport, called the Newark Airport Interchange, with ramps to and from US 1-9, US 22, Route 21, and many local roads.
 Several ramps provide access to the express lanes.
 Just to the east, the local and express lanes rejoin at the toll gate for the New Jersey Turnpike, at which point I-78 becomes maintained by the New Jersey Turnpike Authority (NJTA), following the Newark Bay Extension of the New Jersey Turnpike.
 An interchange just beyond the toll booth provides full access to I-95, the mainline of the New Jersey Turnpike.
 I-78 here becomes a four-lane highway, heading over the New Jersey Turnpike and CSAO's Chemical Coast Secondary and Corbin Street Lead lines before passing by the Port Newark–Elizabeth Marine Terminal.